bryn9696/CV/README.md

 **Sports Specialists Limited** (2018 to 2021)
 Director
+I built this company from nothing to operating across 3 schools, with 5 clubs and holiday camps.

 - Organising: Allocating which staff were at which location and allocating lead coach's for each site to deliver exceptional sport sessions.
 - Planning: Pairing coaches who could work well together to enable smooth running sessions.